albertfougy/Netmastery/docs/Network-Fundamentals/exploring-the-functions-of-networking.md

 ### Protocols

-Why do we need network protocols/standards?
+Why do we need network protocols and standards?

 Network protocols are a set of rules that define how devices communicate with each other in a network.
 These protocols include specifications such as signal voltage, allowable messages, message structure, lost message management, and error handling.
 They establish a common set of guidelines for all devices in a network, ensuring that information can be transmitted and received reliably and efficiently.